 PART 1 of 4

 Degree planning, in contrast to high school planning, is when your teen’s courses are selected to meet the requirements for a specific college degree.
-Resourceful high school planning, something we’re especially focused on here, is considering those requirements while your teen is still in high school and thoughtfully injecting college credit into your homeschool program where it makes sense.
-Since planning a high school diploma is already a big job for most of us, degree planning can feel unachievable.
-In this 4-part series, I’d like to talk more with you about degree planning.
+In this 4-part series, I’d like to talk more about degree planning, especially the pros and cons.

 As a general rule of thumb, most of you shouldn’t do degree planning in high school!
-Degree planning takes work, brain space, and the desire to work outside of the college system.
-Degree planning empowers parents to take charge of the process and look at a college degree through a different lens.
+Degree planning takes a lot work, brain space, and the desire to work outside of the college system.
+Degree planning is the agressive accumulation of college credit that matches up with a college’s degree requirements.
+Degree planning this way is “Extreme-DIY” because it happens before college enrollment without access to college advisors.

 In Homeschooling for College Credit, I take great care to emphasize to parents that their focus should always be on their teen’s high school diploma, not a college degree.
-It’s important for me to start with that reminder because forcing your teen into a path before they’re ready it’s likely to backfire, and we don’t want that.
+It’s important for me to start with that reminder because forcing your teen into a degree plan too soon is likely to backfire, and we don’t want that.

-Ultimately, we all want to do the right thing for our kids- we want them to have a strong educational foundation, love learning, develop a strong moral character, and pursue training after high school that leads them toward a joyous career that supports our grandchildren!
-Sometimes that includes a degree.
+Ultimately, we all want similar things for our kids- we want them to have a strong educational foundation and pursue training that leads them toward a career that supports our grandchildren!
+Degree planning in high school can sound like the perfect solution, but it’s not a good fit for everyone.

 What You’ll Give Away by Degree Planning